Csh-the-Decent/Manual_Volume_register/Readme.md

-**This matlabapp is written to maunally register each Z plane in each volume.**
+**This matlabapp is written to maunally register each Z plane in a volume.**

 ## Workflow
 1. Load a Stack.
 File>Load